edgarroman/zappa-django-guide/docs/aws_network.md

 > Amazon API Gateway endpoints are always public to the Internet.
 Proxy requests to backend operations also need to be publicly accessible on the Internet.
 However, you can generate a client-side SSL certificate in Amazon API Gateway to verify that requests to your backend systems were sent by API Gateway using the public key of the certificate.

-So API Gateways act as an 'always-on' Internet facing service that sends the HTTP requests directly to the Zappa Lambda functions - even if the Lambda functions are in a top-secret lockbox.
+So API Gateways act as an 'always-on' Internet facing service that sends the HTTP requests to the Zappa Lambda functions by creating
+Lambda events.
+These events can reach your zappa application even if deployed in a top-secret lockbox.
 Note that in the above VPC setup the Lambda function is completely isolated from direct access to the Internet.
 Thus the Lambda functions can't make outbound connections to anything: other servers, databases, S3, etc.

-Let's face it, there's no real point to going through the effort of doing this if the Lambda functions are really this isolated.  *But* the reason this information is important is because in order to leverage other AWS resources, the VPC lays the foundation to do this securely.
+Let's face it, there's no real point to going through the effort of doing this if the Lambda functions are really this isolated.
+*But* the reason this information is important is because in order to leverage other AWS resources, the VPC lays the foundation to do this securely.

 ## Extending the VPC

 To re-iterate: we don't need a VPC network to make the Zappa Lambda-powered Django site visible on the Internet.
 We need to extend the VPC so that we can add more AWS services like:

 * Adding an RDS database that is only accessible from our Lambda functions
 * Adding an S3 bucket